The Best Fluffy Pancakes recipe you will fall in love with. Full of tips and tricks to help you make the best pancakes.

 Directions:

-- In your crockpot, combine the pumpkin puree, vegetable broth, black beans, kidney beans, diced tomatoes, chopped onion, minced garlic, chili powder, cumin, salt, and pepper.
+- Add the pumpkin puree, vegetable broth, black beans, kidney beans, diced tomatoes, onion, garlic, chili powder, cumin, salt, and pepper to the crockpot.

 - Cover and cook on low for 6–8 hours or high for 3–4 hours.